23 Jan 2019

 04 Aug 2018

-In this short notebook we will take a quick look on how to use Keras with the familiar Iris data set.
+In this short article we will take a quick look on how to use Keras with the familiar Iris data set.
 We will compare networks with the regular Dense layer with different number of nodes and we will employ a Softmax activation function and the Adam optimizer.

 01 Aug 2018